Joao4569/random-trivia/README.md

 - __The Landing Page__

-  - The landing page introduces the user to the game with a fun and catchy logo which is displayed throughout the game and a short introductory text explaining the game's purpose.
+  - The landing page introduces the user to the game with a fun and eye catching logo which is displayed throughout the game and a short introductory text explaining the game's purpose.
   - The landing page also contains a button to initiate the game.

   ![Landing Page Screenshot](assets/images/landing-page-screenshot.png)

-  - The "Let's get started" button highilghts when hovered over for user feedback, as will all other buttons throughout the game.
+  - The "Let's get started" button highlights when hovered over for user feedback, as will all other buttons throughout the game.

   ![Start Button](assets/images/start-button.png)